sdpython/onnxcustom/_doc/sphinxdoc/source/tutorials/tutorial_onnxruntime/ortvalue_doc.rst

   store in the structure itself.

-The library B takes ownership of the data and is now responsible for its deletion unless a library C requests its ownship through a DLpack structure as well.
+The library B takes ownership of the data and is now responsible for its deletion unless a library C requests its ownership through a DLpack structure as well.

 :epkg:`pytorch` implements this through two functions `to_dlpack` and